Gardening in barrels and planting in barrels isn’t just a trend! Gardening barrels, especially half barrels, are easy to try.

 Gardening gives you wonderful control over the food that you eat and what you provide for your family, allowing you to take full advantage of the gifts that God has given us to nourish and sustain our bodies.

 However, not everyone has room for or wants a garden in their backyard.
-Container gardening makes the most of the space you have, plus when you use companion planting, you can create beautiful displays that enhance your yard or patio!
+Barrel gardening makes the most of the space you have, plus when you use companion planting, you can create beautiful displays that enhance your yard or patio!

 Planting in a half-barrel is a fun way to create mini-gardens in your yard, allowing you to place the herbs, flowers, and veggies that you want in places that make sense for you both strategically and aesthetically.
 For example, you can place a half-barrel planter of your favorite herbs near the back door so that it’s easy to grab what you need when you’re in the kitchen!
 My herb barrel planter is a favorite part of my deck garden.

-Prepare Your Barrel
+Planting in Barrels: Prepare Your Half Barrel

 Garden centers, big box stores, and home improvement stores are all great sources to find half-barrels for planting.
 Once you have a half barrel, there are a few steps to make sure that it is ready to be a supportive habitat for your plants.